 It can also be a struggle to teach others about the disease.
 There is so much misinformation.
 Even family and friends can act like they have all the answers when they don’t.
 We’re here to clear up the confusion.
 Let’s look at some of the most common myths about diabetes and set the record straight.

 Myth 1: Diabetes occurs in overweight people only.
 People of normal weight can have insulin resistance and get Type 2 diabetes.
 Type 1 diabetes is often found in patients with a normal or even low weight.

-What is occurring on the inside of our bodies does not show on the outside.
-Awareness of your own body is very important.
+Myth 2: You look too healthy to have diabetes.
+A person isn’t healthy just because they’re thin.
+And a person isn’t sick just because they’re overweight.
+What’s going on inside our bodies doesn’t show on the outside.
+Knowing your body is very important.
 When something doesn't feel right, see your doctor.
-Symptoms of diabetes can also be silent or unnoticeable, so it is also vital to have yearly health check-ups and get screened if your doctor has concerns for diabetes.
+Symptoms of diabetes can be subtle.
+You may not notice them.
+That’s why it’s important to have yearly health check-ups and get screened if your doctor has concerns for diabetes.

-While there are some known family history and lifestyle risk associations, it is still difficult to predict exactly who will develop diabetes.
-We cannot place blame on people who get diabetes.
-We can support people with pre-diabetes and diabetes.
-We can urge them to do the most for themselves by learning about diabetes and taking steps to cut their risk factors.
-A Certified Diabetes Educator can help.
+While there are some known family history and lifestyle risks, it’s still difficult to predict who will develop diabetes.
+Rather than blame, we should support people with pre-diabetes and diabetes.
+We can encourage them to learn about it and take steps to cut their risk factors.

+Myth 5: Diabetes can be “cured” using certain products, diets or exercises.
 You may find all kinds of products that claim to help or even cure diabetes.
-It is unlikely that these products work.
-Worse, they may distract you from the recommended program you use to handle diabetes.
-If you are thinking about adding or wanting to change your diabetes care, discuss it with your doctor so you can agree on a plan that makes sense and is medically safe.
+It’s unlikely that these products work.
+Worse, they may keep you from a recommended program.
+If you are thinking about changing your diabetes care, discuss it with your doctor so you can agree on a plan that is medically safe.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.